 I have been writing storybooks for several decades and am excited to share them with the world.
 I love the challenge of watercolor on paper after working in various 3D media (clay, glass, fiber, metal).
 Surrendering to the unpredictable flow of paint is an apt metaphor for being open to life’s challenges and unexpected delights.

-As I enter a new phase in my life, I am committed to honoring the creative person that’s at the core of who I have always been.
+As I enter a new phase in my life, I am committed to honoring my creativity in all its manifestations.
 I’m blowing on the embers and ready to share my work with the world.